tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 # Myth of number-based perfection

-Some schemes pay too much attention to be scientifically uniform.
+Some themes pay too much attention to be scientifically uniform.
 Like, all colors have same exact lightness, and hues are distributed evenly on a circle.

 This could be nice (to know if you have OCR), but in practice, it doesn’t work as well as it sounds: